zhibin-wang09/zhibin-wang09/README.md

 - 👋 Hi, I’m @zhibin-wang09
 - 👀 I’m interested in problem solving, playing basektball, watching movies,listening to music and of course coding!
 - 🌱 I’m currently a sophomore at Stony Brook University pursuing a Computer Science degree.
-- 💞️ I’m looking to collaborate on anything interesting projects.
+- 💞️ I’m looking to collaborate on any interesting projects.
 - 📫 How to reach me zhib.wang09@gmail.com

 <!---